christophetd/docker-python-sandbox/README.md

 - *poolSize*: the number of containers to create (defaults to 1)
 - *timeoutMs*: the execution timeout (defaults to 10 seconds)
 - *memoryLimitMb*: the maximum memory allowed to be used by each containers (defaults to 50 Mo)
-- *v3*: boolean indicating if python3 should be used to run the code

 #### initialize(callback)